Pre-departure information

 Australian High Commission: 21 Srimath RG Senanayake Mawatha, Colombo 7 | T: +94 112463200 | W: https://srilanka.embassy.gov.au/

-Visa: Yes – currently required for Australian & New Zealand passport holders – refer to ‘Passport and Visa Requirements‘ for further details.
+Visa: Yes – Australian and New Zealand passport holders require a visa in the form of an Electronic Travel Authorisation (ETA) – refer to ‘Passport and Visa Requirements‘ for further details.

 USEFUL WEBSITES